-Containing living apartments and recreational facilities as well as laboratories, training areas, an advanced computer mainframe, telecommunication systems, aircraft hangers, and even a submarine pen; the Tower was used as the headquarters for the team throughout the The New Teen Titans and New Titans series.
+Containing living apartments and recreational facilities as well as laboratories, training areas, an advanced computer mainframe, telecommunication systems, forensic laboratories, aircraft hangers, and even a submarine pen; the Tower was used as the headquarters for the team throughout the The New Teen Titans and New Titans series.
 Access to the island was controlled via remote-controlled T-Barges from a private dock and could only be activated via a Titans ID Card.

 At one point, the Tower was destroyed by Trigon; but the Titans commissioned an engineering and architectural firm to rebuild the Tower based on Dr. Stone's designs with some minor technological improvements.